 The detailed requirements of the standard are complex and, in some cases, the final impact of these requirements will not be determined until interpretations and regulatory responses to the new standard are developed.
-The Branch is currently undertaking an assessment of the potential impact of this standard.
+The Branch is continuing to develop its implementation plan for the adoption of NZ IFRS 17.